Karl R. Thompson

 Karl R. Thompson is an American lawyer and was the Principal Deputy Assistant Attorney General for the Office of Legal Counsel of the United States Department of Justice from 2014 until 20 January 2017; he served as the Acting Assistant Attorney General during that period.

 Education

-Thompson received his Bachelor of Arts from Harvard University in 1991, a Doctor of Philosophy from the University of Cambridge in 1998, and his Juris Doctor from the University of Chicago Law School with high honors in 2000.
+Thompson received his Bachelor of Arts from Harvard University in 1991, a Doctor of Philosophy from the University of Cambridge in 1998, and his J.D. degree from the University of Chicago Law School with high honors in 2000.

 Career

 Thompson clerked for Judge David S. Tatel of the U.S. Court of Appeals for the D.C.
 Circuit and for Justice Ruth Bader Ginsburg of the U.S. Supreme Court during the 2002 Term.
 He worked in private practice at the law firm O'Melveny & Myers, specializing in international and appellate litigation.
 He then joined the Office of Legal Counsel as Counsel to the Assistant Attorney General.
 He later became Deputy Assistant Attorney General and also served as Counselor to the Attorney General.
 In March 2014, he became Principal Deputy Assistant Attorney General of the Office of Legal Counsel, serving as the acting head of the office.